 Create their own model of a mountain/range, using the knowledge of mountains and mountain ranges they have gained so far.
 (Modroc)

-Looking at paintings e.g. Turner and the Quechuan artists of Tigua, Ecuador; creating own paintings and a (working) model of volcano.
+creating own paintings and a (working) model of volcano.

 I can improve my mastery of art and design techniques, including drawing, painting and sculpture with a range of materials.